PicoCreator/list-of-meetup-alternatives/README.md

 ## Open Source Solutions (with demo)

 > The following are either outright meetup clones, or are "close enough" drop in replacement.
-A nice table is by ["coderbyheart" here](https://github.com/coderbyheart/open-source-meetup-alternatives#open-source-alternatives-to-meetup)
+> A similar list in markdown table form, [by "coderbyheart", can be found here](https://github.com/coderbyheart/open-source-meetup-alternatives#open-source-alternatives-to-meetup)

 ### Gettogether
 [GIT](https://github.com/GetTogetherComm/GetTogether) - [DEMO](https://gettogether.community/teams/all/)